 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Red Hook is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Red Hook is a village of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Red Hook who work in teaching (12.35%), food service (12.00%), and office and administrative support (11.07%).

 Even though Red Hook is a smaller village, it has many people who hop on public transportation – mostly the bus for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

+Red Hook is a somewhat ethnically-diverse village.
 The people who call Red Hook home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Red Hook residents report their race to be White, followed by Asian.
-Important ancestries of people in Red Hook include Irish, Italian, English, and Dutch.
+Important ancestries of people in Red Hook include Irish, Italian, English, and French .